Image

 A man presenting exhibit information to a group of people

-If you are born in Mississippi, Louisiana, or Alabama, you will on average live a shorter life than anywhere else in the country.
-These health disparities are driven by social determinants of health beyond just health care.
-Our innovation aimed to create affordable housing with access to health care, whereby we could save money for health insurance companies and transfer that savings into investments in affordable housing.
+If you are born in Mississippi, Louisiana, or Alabama, you will on average live a shorter life than anywhere in the country.
+These disparities are driven by social determinants of health beyond health care.
+Our innovation aims to create affordable housing with access to health care, saving health insurers money that can be reinvested into affordable housing.

-Kevin Krejci, Chief Capital Officer, Gulf Coast Housing Partnership
+Kevin Krejci, Chief Capitalization Officer, Gulf Coast Housing Partnership

 What’s Next

-An integral part of Health + Housing is its goal to quantify the benefits of linking affordable housing and health-care access for residents.
-While construction continues at H3C and The Pearl, behind the scenes, Gulf Coast Housing Partnership’s capitalization team is working with Medicaid Managed Care Organization and FQHC partners to implement plans and systems that can track and disseminate critical data.
+An essential component of Health + Housing is measuring the impact of linking affordable housing with health-care access for residents.
+With H3C and The Pearl fully operating, Gulf Coast Housing Partnership is working with Medicaid Managed Care Organization and FQHC partners to implement a long-term evaluation to track and share data on program-wide outcomes and cost savings.